Android-for-Python/Android-for-Python-Users/README.md

 More challenging, it is also possible to write Java class implementations in Python using `PythonJavaClass`, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python) and [look at some examples](https://github.com/Android-for-Python/CameraXF-Example/blob/main/cameraxf/listeners.py).
 You will need to understand [Java signature format](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-signature-format).
 This implementation is only visible in Python.
 Java classes cannot see it (though they can see the Java-defined interface).

 Note: some documentation examples are obsolete.
-If you see '.renpy.' as a sub field in an autoclass argument replace it with '.kivy.'.
+If you see `.renpy.` as a sub field in an autoclass argument replace it with `.kivy.`.

 ### Pyjnius Performance